osg-htc/user-documentation/README.md

 This repository holds the documentation for the PATh Facility and OSGConnect.

-__This documentation is currently being transitioned from Fresh Desk, you can expect changes to document additions in the future when this transition is complete__
+**NOTE: This documentation is being manually mirrored to the [previous repo](https://github.com/OSGConnect/connectbook)**

+Please update the documentation in the previous repo when making changes to this repo until the previous repo is deprecated.

+## Guides

 - [Adding Documentation](#adding-documentation)
 - [Updating Documentation](#updating-documentation)

 ## Adding Documentation

-**Subject to Change**

-New documentation should be added as normal on [OSGConnect](https://github.com/OSGConnect/connectbook). and then included in the ConnectBook Map here.
+All documentation is created using [Markdown](https://www.markdownguide.org/cheat-sheet/).

+To add a new page

 ## Updating Documentation

-**Subject to Change**

-Update documentation as normal on the [OSGConnect](https://github.com/OSGConnect/connectbook).
-All changes are pulled here automatically.